Jeremy690/-A-Scale-free-Approach-for-False-Discovery-Rate-Control-in-Generalized-Linear-Models/README.md

 # Instructions for Use
 You can directly run the "vary_cor.R" type of files once you have imported all the necessary packages.
 For the high dimensional case, (i.e. figure 5 and figure 6), the Knockoff method is implemented in the "vary_cor.python" type of files.

+## Feedback

+If you run into any issues or would like to provide feedback, please feel free to send an email to blin@g.harvard.edu to reach us.
+Thank you!